 1. A young person walks into a car dealership and buys the ‘flashiest’ car on the lot.

-3. Before touching a steering wheel, students learn how an engine runs, what enables pedals to work, how to read road signs, how to drive defensively — and the impacts this make and model has on the world, who designed it and why.
+3. Before touching a steering wheel, drivers should learn how an engine runs, what enables pedals to work, how to read road signs, and how to drive safely.
+They should also know the impacts the machine’s make and model has on the world; who designed it and why.
+The driver becomes empowered when they learn to use the car first, keeping the tool safer and more effective for them.

 The purpose of this calendar is to celebrate the accomplishments of past and present computer science pioneers, and specifically to highlight the work done by people from historically excluded groups.